 There are many things to consider when planning an event or conference, but a vital part is finding an accessible venue for your guests.
-Accessibility touches all aspects of an event including ease of travel to the venue itself, the ability to move freely around onsite and catering to varying needs such as dietary requirements.
+Accessibility touches all aspects of an event including ease of travel to the venue itself, the ability to move freely around onsite and being flexible to differing needs, such as dietary requirements.

 Finding an accessible venue isn’t always straightforward.
 Event planners may have specific requirements for people with disabilities and sensory or neurological differences.
 Many venues have great qualities, but their lack of adaptation or modernisation can present a significant barrier to successful events.

-Although Keble College is steeped in history, it has come a long way since its opening in 1870.
+Although Keble College is steeped in history, it has come a long way since it opened in 1870.
 Keble was actually one of the first places to promote inclusivity and is known as the first Oxford College of the modern era due to its progressive and inclusive views.
-Today, Keble College features several modernisations to ensure accessibility for guests, ensuring a beautiful and practical space for weddings, residential conferences, board meetings and special occasions featuring a handful of guests up to several hundred delegates.
+Today, Keble College features several modernisations to ensure accessibility for guests, ensuring a beautiful and practical space for weddings, residential conferences, meetings and other special occasions, catering for events from a handful of guests up to several hundred delegates.

 Planning ahead is vital to ensure venues meet access requirements.
-It gives planners time to understand attendees’ requirements and allows them to recce venues before booking.
+It gives planners time to understand attendees’ requirements and allows them to recce venues to reassure guests that all needs can be catered for before booking.
 When planning an event, it’s important to review the following aspects:

 Accessibility isn’t just about the venue itself.
 Planners also need to consider how people will get to the venue.
 Is there public transport to the venue and is it frequent enough?
 Are directions to the venue clear?
 Is there parking onsite and can it be reserved?
 Is the entrance way clear with solid ground for mobility support?